kartik2gautam/Langchain_project/README.md

-# LangChain minimal Docker example
+# LangChain Project

-This repository contains a minimal example to run a LangChain-based app that calls OpenAI, using Docker Compose.
+This repository contains a example to run a LangChain-based app that calls OpenAI, using Docker Compose.

 Quick start